Yachting.fr remains open during the May long weekends!

 Versatile use

-4. Classic ball range: fluidity and efficiency (>Link)
+4. Classic Ball Bearing Range: Smoothness and efficiency (>Link)

-Classic ball bearing pulleys offer the same great features as Classic pulleys, but with a ball bearing system that reduces friction and improves performance.
-They're particularly suited to maneuvers requiring increased responsiveness.
-The most extensive range, you'll find pulleys for every situation!
+Classic Ball Bearing blocks offer the same qualities as Classic blocks, but with a ball bearing system that reduces friction and improves performance.
+They are particularly suited for maneuvers requiring increased responsiveness.
+This is the most extensive range, where you will find blocks for all situations!

 Ideal for: